 There’s something to be said about a casual happy hour with your coworkers.
 Want to try my beer?
 Ew, that one is gross.
 I like mine better.
 Seated outside on a busy, Center City street, we people watch.
 A group of drunk college girls stumbles by, one snacking on her leftover pizza right out of the box.
 This triggers storytime… “I remember when I was in college… ” You learn a lot about your coworkers when you break free from the office walls.
 And it feels good to laugh and relate on a personal level after a long day of work and travel.

 We may have many differences, but thankfully, we all like Italian food.
 Not to rub it in or anything, but we ate pretty well on our work trip…

 4. We learned a lot at the Digital Summit marketing conference

-Just to be clear, we didn’t only eat, drink and gossip on this trip.
-We also learned a lot and shared an incredible experience networking with thousands of other people in our industry.
+Just to be clear, we didn’t only eat, drink, and gossip on this trip.
+We also learned a lot and shared an incredible experience of networking with thousands of other people in our industry.
 I’ll admit it.
 We nerded out a bit and got excited about trending digital marketing topics.

 With that said, here are the top three take-a-ways I learned at the Digital Summit marketing conference:

 Top Three Take-a-Ways from the Digital Summit Marketing Conference

 1. There are always new tools emerging for marketers

 The two most helpful tools I learned about at the conference were related to SEO and page design.
 The first tool I learned about was an additional plug-in for Yoast that tells you what blogs you already have on WordPress that might be related to the one you’re currently writing.
 The plug-in lists these blogs on the right side as you’re typing, which is great in helping you create internal links.
 I can see this tool being especially helpful for people who are new to the marketing team.
 For example, our interns don’t necessarily know everything we’ve written about in the past.